Maggi-Andrea/fs.imapfs/README.md

 This is the first release of the library.

+The library has been inspired from the implememnation of the FTSFS and use internally the imapclient library (see Reference).

 It's working and tested with some IMAP server.

 IMAP server use a sort of file system structure and implemanting the library has been done for now some assumption that fall out of the box of the standard when you think about a file system, specially on file creation and file name.